ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     *    RM main database file location

 *   RM-Python-config.ini  (the ini file)
-    If there are any non-ASCII characters in the ini file, perhaps in a database path, or in ignored objects names, then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-The included sample ini file has an umlauted ä in a comment at the end to force it to be in the correct format.
+    If there are any non-ASCII characters in the ini file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
+    The included sample ini file has an accented ä in a comment at the end to force it to be in the correct format.
-    File format is an option in the save dialog box in NotePad.
+    File format is an option in the "Save file" dialog box in NotePad.

 *   IGNORED_OBJECTS section of the ini file
     Due to how the ini file is parsed by the python library, files and folders whose names start with the # character are not added to the FILES or FOLDERS.
     Instead, they are considered comments.
 There is a way to overcome this limitation but the explanation of how is not worth the confusion it would create.
-Bottom line- change the name of the folder or file so it doesn't start with a #.
+Bottom line- if you want to add the name, change the name so it doesn't start with a #.

 *   Switching between RM 8 and RM 9
     This section probably applies to no-one.
 Please don't read it and get confused !